isaacbernat/presentations/optimise/final.md

 ### Compare Python to Python but also PyPy to PyPy for extra fun!

 ???
+Before we start reading code, to make it a better learning experience, I'd suggest you to either go to that URL and fill the form as we go or to take a piece of paper and write down notes.
+I'd like you to estimate the magnitude of the speedup for each optimisation introduced relative to the previous code.
+You can assume we are using the latest Python and/or PyPy.

+The way to write it is the following (E.g. if the code now takes half the time it is 2x (1/0.5).
+If it takes 75% the original time it is 1.33x (1/0.75).)

 ## Alt: piece of paper
 If you don't want to use the url above, even a piece of paper can be fun.
 But then it will be harder for other people to compare to you :P